psyraxaus/Prosim2GSX/memory-bank/progress.md

 # Progress Tracking: Prosim2GSX

 ## Project Status
 The Prosim2GSX project is in a functional state with the core integration between Prosim A320 and GSX Pro working as expected.
+Recently, we've implemented a comprehensive Push-to-Talk (PTT) feature that allows users to configure keyboard shortcuts or joystick buttons for different ACP channels in ProSim.
+This feature includes a user-friendly configuration UI, real-time status display, and integration with the ACP channel system in Prosim.

-Recent enhancements to service architecture with improved state management across multiple services have significantly improved the reliability and maintainability of the application.
+Previous enhancements to service architecture with improved state management across multiple services have significantly improved the reliability and maintainability of the application.
 We've implemented a comprehensive state tracking pattern, added thread synchronization with dedicated lock objects, created service-specific log categories for better filtering, and improved error handling and recovery mechanisms.

 Prior to these architectural improvements, we simplified the loadsheet generation process by removing redundant custom weight and balance calculations and fully relying on Prosim's native loadsheet functionality.
 This change removed unnecessary complexity and potential points of failure in the code.
 The redundant variables and methods related to custom weight and balance calculations were removed from GsxController.cs and ProsimController.cs, while keeping the enhanced error handling, server status checking, and retry logic in ProsimLoadsheetService.cs.